-4.1.3 Earnings
+4.1.4 Earnings

-Statutory earnings before interest and tax (EBIT) was \$105.7m being a 27.9% increase on EBIT from the prior year.
-Statutory net profit after tax increased 16.7% to \$68.2m with EPS at 63.3 cents, impacted by increased net finance costs as a result of an increase in the interest charge on store lease liabilities, with a significant increase in the liability balance year on year due to growth in the store network, as well as higher borrowings.
+Statutory earnings before interest and tax (EBIT) was \$128.2m being a 21.2% increase on EBIT from the prior year.
+Statutory net profit after tax increased 20.9% to \$82.4m with EPS at 75.4 cents.

-4.1.4 Cash Flow
+4.1.5 Cash Flow

-The Group's net cash flow from operating activities before interest and tax was \$188m.
-Capital expenditure of \$60.7m relates predominately to new store openings and refurbishments of current stores upon lease renewal.
+The Group's net cash flow from operating activities before interest and tax was \$240.4m.
+Capital expenditure of \$23.3m relates predominately to new store openings and refurbishments of current stores upon lease renewal, as well as investment into the Group's IT systems and supply chain capability.